wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    +--------------------------------------------------------------+

-   If the negative cache of the validating resolver has sufficient information to validate the query, the resolver MAY use NSEC, NSEC3 and wildcard records aggressively.
+   If the negative cache of the validating resolver has sufficient information to validate the query, the resolver SHOULD use NSEC, NSEC3 and wildcard records aggressively.
 Otherwise, it MUST fall back to send the query to the authoritative DNS servers.

    It is recommended that resolvers that implement Aggressive Negative Caching provide a configuration switch to disable the feature.